dymosoftware/dymo-connect-framework/README.md

 Opening a label file previously created from DYMO Label Software, with DYMO Connect Software installed, it will convert the structure of DLS label into DYMO Connect label.
 Therefore, **isDCDLabel** function will return always true after label file has been open, when DYMO Connect is running.

+**setTextMarkup** function is not supported for DYMO Connect labels.

 ## Authors ✒️